How an all-in deposit return scheme will cut litter, boost recycling and help our countryside

 How would it work?

 As always, the devil’s in the detail.
-Crucially, the DRS needs to be an all-in system, meaning drinks containers of all sizes and materials are included.
+We at CPRE believe that a new DRS needs to be an all-in system, meaning drinks containers of all sizes and materials are included.
 Anything less would see lots of larger containers or glass bottles still ending up as litter.

 Research from our Green Clean litter picks show that over one fifth (23%) of glass bottles collected were over the 750ml size limit, the current upper limit for the limited DRS being pushed by key industries, and over a quarter (28%) of plastic bottles found exceed the common 500ml bottle size, and could be excluded from the scheme being pushed by key industry stakeholders.
 A comprehensive scheme is clearly vital – let’s hope the government don’t bottle it… Sorry.

 Deposit return schemes can dramatically increase the rate of drink containers that are recycled, reducing the amount of nasty litter in our countryside, saving energy and protecting the earth’s resources that little bit more.

 Such schemes have been operating in other countries for years – and they work.
 What’s more, it’s a popular idea here, too: the government’s 2018 consultation (and indeed our own CPRE research) showed that the vast majority of people who responded (84%) agreed with the principles of the DRS.

 Our Green Clean litter picks have shown just how important an effective deposit return scheme is.
 Our fantastic volunteers have collected hundreds of bags of litter and tens of thousands of drinks containers over the last few years.
 But this is just a drop in an ocean already full of plastic.
 In the UK, we get through billions of drinks containers every year, and, sadly, only a fraction of these are recycled.